Ognian/Issues/README.md

 The resulting html can also be saved as a pdf, but until paged media support is added to the major browsers you can use command line tools like e.g. [prince](http://www.princexml.com).

+All timestamps are UTC.
+The github api has limits on how many request per hour can be made, even if you authenticate first.
+So after approx. 2000 Issues maybe the limit will be reached.
+For more info see the help for the github api. v3. on github.